 Ragdoll Personality

-Ragdolls are famous for their "puppy-like" tendency to follow owners.
+Ragdolls are famous for their "puppy-like" tendency to follow owners from room to room, their receptiveness to handling, and their relative lack of aggression toward other pets (Wikipedia – Ragdoll).
 They thrive on companionship and generally dislike being left alone.
-They are extremely quiet, rarely vocalizing beyond soft trills, making them excellent for apartment living.
+They are quiet cats, mostly communicating with soft trills or mews, which makes them well suited to apartment living.

 Health and Lifespan